-- Do not multitasking.
+- Do not multitask.
 NEVER.
 Make it a habit.
 Keep your focus only on one task at the time.
 When finished, move on.

 - Say NO to the things that are not important to you and you can avoid, spend the minimum time to the others.
 Eliminate distractions, if you can.

 - When doing something make sure you have all the resources for performing the task at hand before you start.
-Finding during the process will divert your focus and limited you creativity and productivity span.
+Finding during the process will divert your focus and limit your creativity and productivity span.

 - When in a meeting, make sure that you are going to arrive earlier, estimate the commute time and a 5-minute preparation before the meeting.
 Make sure that have all the necessary documentation and an agenda, before the meeting.
 After the end, make sure for the result of the meeting, who is going to do what, by what time and (if any) what are the deadlines.

-- Be always prepare for the situations you may meet, especially during your interaction with other people (i.e check if you have enough business cards, reference or promotional material, etc.).
-Practice for possible situations, that you may encounter.
+- Be always prepared for the situations you may meet, especially during your interaction with other people (i.e check if you have enough business cards, reference or promotional material, etc.) Practice for possible situations, that you may encounter.